Table of Contents[Hide][Show]

 In comparison, hash or cannabis oil does contain high inducing THC.
 It is also misleadingly known as honey oil.

-It comes from aerial parts of the marijuana plant except the seeds.
+It comes from aerial parts of the marijuana plant except for the seeds.
 This medicinal or recreational oil can be made from any of the three sub-species of the cannabis plant – Cannabis sativa, Cannabis indica, and more rarely Cannabis ruderalis.

 Hash oil is illegal for recreational use in most states but is approved for medicinal use by a growing list of others.
 It is usually consumed by eating or smoking.
 It is also sold in cartridges for use in vaping pens.